Raymond-kn/Introduction-to-Unix/episodes/Section 7 Putting it all together.Rmd

 ---

 ::: questions
--   How do you write a lesson using R Markdown and `{sandpaper}`?
+- What are some advanced Unix concepts for combining commands?

+- How can you use multiple commands together effectively?
 :::

 ::: objectives
+- Learn advanced techniques for combining Unix commands

--   Explain how to use markdown with the new lesson template
+- Understand how to use commands together to solve more complex tasks
--   Demonstrate how to include pieces of code, figures, and nested challenge blocks
 :::

-#### Section 7: Putting it all together

 In this section we will cover a few more advanced Unix concepts that allow us to bring together some of the commands we have learned so far.